MusicaSacraOrg/web-plugins/packages/hooks/README.md

     'child': true,
     'child--blue': false
 }) // With object passed, will go trough each key and return joined classname from truthy values

+// You can import `base` from the useBem too.
+It will be the base classname you provided.
+// If the first argument matches the base (base === base), then it will return base classnem, like without argument provided bem(base)
+// This gets useful in the scenario you want to append additional classnames to the element bem(base, 'additional-classname') // This will return 'base additional-classname' classname
 ```

 ### element()